LoganRupe/drizzle-rnr-min-repro/README.md

  - React-Native-Reusables (RNR) - https://rnr-docs.vercel.app/getting-started/initial-setup/
  - Drizzle Studio for Expo SQLite - https://github.com/drizzle-team/drizzle-studio-expo

  Fortunately, creating this minimal reproduction highlighted the issue and I was able to fix my app.
-The issue was that I needed to update to the latest expo@52 and switch to the `newArchitecture=true` in `app.json`.
+The issue was that I needed to update to the latest expo@52 and switch to the `newArchEnabled=true` in `app.json`.

 # Starter base